bbc/origin_simulator/README.md

 }
 ```

-Where `at` represent the time points (in milliseconds) for a state mutation, and latency the simulated response time in milliseconds.
+Where `at` represents the time points (in milliseconds) for a state mutation, and latency the simulated response time in milliseconds.
 In this case:
 ```
   0s                     4s                   6s                  ∞
   *──────────────────────*────────────────────*───────────────────▶